thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## 1 abundance   106      55.9     9 0.00000000807 Kruskal-Wal…
 ```

 A pretty small p-value!
 This is higher than the p-value from running ANOVA on the same data (remember, the Kruskal test is less powerful).
-Never the less, the value is still well below 0.05, meaning that some of the means are different.
+Never the less, the value is still well below 0.05, meaning that data this extreme would be rare if all group medians were identical.
 So, how do we determine WHICH are different from one another?
 When we ran ANOVA the follow-up test (the post hoc test) was Tukey's HSD.
 After the Kruskal test, the post hoc test we use is the Dunn test.
 Let's try:

 ``` r